evmcnb/quartz/content/full/Abdominal X-Ray Interpretation.md

 ![|400](https://geekymedics.com/wp-content/uploads/2016/05/AXR-Toxic-Megacolon.jpg)

-Toxic megacolon in a patient with [[Ulcerative Colitis]].
+Toxic megacolon in a patient with [[Full/Ulcerative Colitis]].
 Note the lead-pipe colon with loss of the normal haustral folds due to chronic colitis